 Levels of Data

-With this article we attempt to demonstrate the utility of t-SNE as compared to PCA in visualizing genetic and genomic data.
-When used with population-level data (figures X, X), a PCA collapses fine-scale levels of variance in favor of maximizing the distances between populations, while t-SNE expands local population structure.
-In situations where differences between populations are the only matters of interest, such as when providing evidence for population structure in tandem with STRUCTURE or analyses, then a PCA is valuable for showing how populations are different.
-However, when one wishes to visualize hierarchical population structure, subpopulation structure, or within-population differences between individuals in one figure, t-SNE displays multidimensional data in useful ways.
+Under some circumstances, t-SNE is more useful than PCA when visualizing genetic and genomic data.
+Qualitatively, we find that t-SNE clusters individuals across multiple types of variance whilst PCA only depicts two or three dimensions of differentiation in a single plot.
+This conclusion has different implications for visualizing population structure or pedigree data.

-For family-based data where pedigrees or progeny arrays are of interest, we observed that PCA collapses family groups into small clusters, and consequently, erroneously clustered individuals are impossible to identify (Figure X).
-As such, visualizing family structure with PCA is challenging at best, and misleading at worst.
-Because t-SNE makes cluster sizes relatively even, family clusters are expanded (Figure X).
-This helps users visualize families, erroneously placed unrelated individuals, and half-sibling relationships (Figure X).
-As such, while arguments can be made for using both the PCA and t-SNE on population-level data, we believe that t-SNE is more appropriate for visualizing family-level data.
+When used with population-level data (Figure 1), PCA collapses fine-scale levels of variance in favor of maximizing the distances between populations, while t-SNE expands local population variance.
+These results are consistent with Platzer (2013), where local variation in human populations is expanded in t-SNE relative to PCA plots using SNP data.
+PCA is therefore effective at showing differences between populations when these are the only matters of interest, such as when providing evidence for population structure.
+However, when one wishes to visualize hierarchical population structure, subpopulation structure, or within-population differences between individuals in one figure, the multidimensionality of t-SNE may be more useful.

-STICKLEBACK STUFF
+For family-based data where pedigrees or progeny arrays are of interest, we observed that PCA collapses individuals into population level clusters without regard to family group.
+As such, visualizing family structure with PCA is challenging and can be misleading.
+By contrast, because t-SNE uses a heavy-tailed distribution to eliminate undesirable attractive forces between moderately dissimilar points, family groups are often distinctly clustered (Figure 1; Van Der Maaten & Hinton 2008).
+This helps users visualize families, erroneously placed unrelated individuals, and half-sibling relationships (Figure 1).
+As such, while PCA and t-SNE are appropriate for population-level data when different questions are of interest, we believe that t-SNE is more appropriate for visualizing family-level data.

 Limitations of t-SNE